Karyla Knight - Women's Basketball - Kansas Jayhawks

 As a player, Knight was named a three-time SEC Academic Honor Roll member and she aided the Crimson Tide to its first-ever home win over Tennessee, ending a 42-game winless streak against the Lady Vols.
 As a graduate transfer at Kansas State, she propelled the 2016-17 team to a 23-11 overall record which included a win over Drake in the first round of the NCAA Tournament.
 Knight also excelled in the classroom during her time as a Wildcat, being named to the Academic All-Big 12 Second Team.

 A native of Blue Springs, Mo., Knight earned a bachelor’s degree in Business Management from Alabama and a master’s degree in Academic Advising from Kansas State.
+She is married to D’Anthony Knight, a former assistant football strength and conditioning coach at Kansas who know serves as Assistant Director of Sport Performance at Wichita State.

 THE KNIGHT FILE